wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### ErrorsByStatusCodeCategory

-Represent error category values(as 4xx, 5xx and total) for both proxy and target errors for a single timestamp.
+Represents error category values(as 4xx, 5xx and total) for both proxy and target errors for a single timestamp.
 Timestamp is calculated according to the provided granularity value.

 <table>